 With this release, The Raconteurs are forgoing the usual months of lead time for press and radio set up, as well as forgoing the all important “first week sales”.
 We wanted to explore the idea of releasing an album everywhere at once and buying viagra THEN marketing and promoting it thereafter.
 The Raconteurs would rather this release not be defined by it’s first weeks sales, pre-release promotion, or by someone defining it FOR YOU before you get to hear it.

 I’m listening to the new Mystery Jets album Twenty One right now and — so far — it’s delivering the goods I had hoped for!
 I’ve had the luxury of hearing them progress from close to the very generic viagra soft beginning since a friend of the band’s was kind enough to send me an early version of their debut (which, by the way, changed substantially before its UK, and then belated American, release).

 I’ve loved the band’s output, but always felt it was missing that one extra little magical ingredient to launch them from being great to truly terrific.
 When I saw them play live a few months ago that extra spark manifested itself in spades and I realized that not only were they gonna catch up to their hype, they were bound to surpass it.

 They’ve lost a bit of the ’67 Pink Floyd freneticism that drew me to them in the first place, but they’ve replaced it with an alarmingly mature grasp of rhythm and dynamics.
 They’ve launched past my sonic expectations and delivered a (proper) sophomore album that sounds like it was crafted with a band with decades of experience instead of the handful of years the Mystery jets have actually been active.

-A little birdie told us this morning that the Van Halen tour (was it ever actually “officially” canceled?) is back on.
+A little Viagra in canada birdie told us this morning that the Van Halen tour (was it ever actually “officially” canceled?) is back on.

 But they’re still not playing SXSW.
 And neither is Led Zeppelin.
 Or Radiohead.